projectcalico/calico/master/reference/calicoctl/commands/replace.md

   -c --config=<CONFIG>       Path to the file containing connection
                              configuration in YAML or JSON format.
                              [default: /etc/calico/calicoctl.cfg]
   -n --namespace=<NS>        Namespace of the resource.
-                            Only applicable to NetworkPolicy and WorkloadEndpoint.
+                             Only applicable to NetworkPolicy, NetworkSet, and WorkloadEndpoint.
                              Uses the default namespace if not specified.

 Description:
   The replace command is used to replace a set of resources by filename or